cdglabs/sudoku-observer/README.md

 # sudoku-observer
-Explorable explanation page on Sudoku puzzles
+Our 'twist' on the Parables of the Polygons post, this time based on Sudoku puzzles.
+(Polygons still included.)